 240 years ago America declared herself a strong independent woman and told Great Britain to suck it.
-Today, I’m doing the same thing!
-Here’s 5 tips towards life, liberty, happiness, and writing your own declaration of independence.
+Today I did the same thing Here’s 5 tips for writing your own declaration of independence.

 I want share one of my favorite quotes from one of my favorite ladies with you.